wilsonmar/VisualStudio/PerfTest.md

 walks you through how to create the
 "ColorWebAppTest" project.

+### <a name="UseFuncTests"> Use CodedUI Functional Tests</a>
+QUESTION:
+Can Load Tests leverage JUnit tests and functional tests coded in CodedUI?

 ### <a name="ConvertFiddler"> Convert Fiddler Recording</a>
 An alternate way of creating a WebTest script is make a recording using **Fiddler**